 River Park

-The development of SDSU Mission Valley will provide San Diego with access to approximately 80 acres of community parks and open space, including an expansive 34-acre River Park.
+The development of SDSU Mission Valley will provide San Diego with access to approximately 80 acres of community parks and open space, including the expansive 34-acre river park.

 Environmental Benefits

-• Areas in the Murphy Canyon Creek and San Diego River floodplain will be exclusively park and open space, designed to serve as a buffer, and occasionally filter flood and stormwater draining to the San Diego River.
+- Areas in the Murphy Canyon Creek and San Diego River floodplain are exclusively park and open space, designed to serve as a buffer and occasionally filter flood and stormwater draining to the San Diego River.

-• SDSU Mission Valley's grading plan and storm drain system will collect and treat runoff and direct drainage to retention basins before traveling to the San Diego River.
-This is a significant improvement over existing conditions which allows runoff to travel across the concrete parking lot and directly enter the San Diego River without treatment.
+- SDSU Mission Valley's grading plan and storm drain system collect and treat runoff, directing drainage to retention basins before it travels to the San Diego River.
+This is a significant improvement over existing conditions, which allow runoff to travel across the concrete parking lot and directly enter the San Diego River without treatment.

 Biodiversity & Native Plants

-• In addition to protecting the native vegetation already on-site, SDSU has integrated drought-tolerant and native plants prominently into the park design.
-Below are just a few that will be planted across SDSU Mission Valley and Snapdragon Stadium:
+- In addition to protecting the native vegetation already on-site, SDSU integrates drought-tolerant and native plants prominently into the park design.
+Below are just a few that are planted across SDSU Mission Valley and Snapdragon Stadium:

 Active Recreation

-• The site will include six multi-use fields, including two adjacent to the new stadium, suitable for soccer, rugby, flag football, and a variety of youth and intramural sports.
+- The site includes six multi-use fields, including two adjacent to the new stadium, suitable for soccer, rugby, flag football, and a variety of youth and intramural sports.

-• Along the property’s south side beneath the shade of the elevated trolley line, there will be picnic areas, fitness equipment, basketball courts, a skate area, and other hard court activities.
+- Along the property’s south side beneath the shade of the elevated trolley line, there are picnic areas, fitness equipment, basketball courts, a skate area, and other hard court activities.

-• The park will include play structures for kids and a designated area for an off-leash dog park.
+- The park includes play structures for kids and a designated area for an off-leash dog park.

 Passive Recreation

-• An approximately 2-mile pedestrian and bike trail will be located throughout the River Park connecting to the regional San Diego River Trail system.
+- An approximately 2-mile pedestrian and bike trail is located throughout the River Park, connecting to the regional San Diego River Trail system.

 A River Park Design Workshop was held in Dec.
 2019.
 Take a look at the Mission Valley River Park presentation from that workshop to see how community input helped shape the design for our parks and open space.